 What is rifabutin (Mycobutin)?

-Rifabutin is used to prevent mycobacterium avium complex (MAC) in people with HIV (human immunodeficiency virus) infection.
-Rifabutin is also used with other medications to treat tuberculosis in people with HIV.
+Rifabutin is also used with other medicines to treat tuberculosis in people with HIV.

-Rifabutin may also be used for other purposes not listed in this medication guide.
+Rifabutin may also be used for purposes not listed in this medication guide.

 What are the possible side effects of rifabutin (Mycobutin)?

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have: